-Owners were tired of Yelp's aggressive monetization of their data which didn't necessarily lead to more people through the door.
+During one pitch a restaurant manager was too busy pounding yam in time for service to even sit down with our rep. They hated Yelp's aggressive monetization of their data which didn't necessarily lead to more people through the door.
 They wanted a way to claw back their customers, but they didn't have the time.

 POPMENU will take dishes and automatically create engaging posts and publish those to the main social networks.

 The "Remind me to try it" feature allows guests fulfil the urge to create lists and master them.
 The restaurant also develops a quantative picture of interest in dishes.

 Testing with users we clearly saw many wouldn't interact without images for the dishes.
 All sales of popmenu come with discount professional photoshoots.

 'Popping' dishes is the digital equivalent of word of mouth promotion.
 Users who 'pop' dishes let their peers know they highly rate the dish.